 2. Drug regulators are set to bolster the warning requirements of two popular smoking cessation drugs in response to continuing concerns over their serious psychiatric side effects.
 The Therapeutic Goods Administration (TGA) said it would “strengthen” prescribing and consumer information warnings for Champix (varenicline) and Zyban (bupropion), following a decision earlier in the week by its US counterpart.
 The US Food and Drug Administration (FDA) will compel manufacturers to include a boxed warning about their drugs’ impact on mental health, including a risk... www.pharmacynews.com.au

-There are a variety of services available using alternative therapies such as acupuncture, hypnosis, herbal remedies, aromatherapy and cold turkey.
-These all have some success.
+There are a variety of services available using alternative therapies such as acupuncture, hypnosis, herbal remedies, aromatherapy and cold turkey for quitting smoking.
+These all have some success to quit smoking.

 Hypnosis and Neuro Linguistic Programming (NLP)